Mode de vie

 What are your favorite garments when you run?

-Pants: I use bitihorn tights for men that will be available from spring 2019 (currently it's just available for women).
+Pants: I use bitihorn tights for men (also available for women).
 They're lightweight and durable running tights perfect for both mountain trails and the urban scene.
 Reflective details on the legs will keep you visible in the dark.

 Headlamp shoes with a rugged sole, a small drink bottle, and a little snack in your pocket.